How I Size Up The Potential Risk Of Any Overseas Property Investment I Consider

 Finally, when assessing country risk, you want to understand how foreign investors are treated under the law.

 Look specifically at whether the country imposes capital controls or restrictions.
-These are not a deal breaker, but you need to understand them before committing to a purchase.
+These are not deal breakers, but you need to understand them before committing to a purchase.

 Most countries treat foreigners the same as locals regarding property rights, but you don’t want to end up in a legal battle over a property boundary only to find out you’ll never win in court because of some law limiting your rights as a foreigner.